-Although we have secured adequate evidence of the tokens' fair value being immaterial as at the financial statements date, the alleged deprivation of the Company's access and use of the tokens during the relevant period (from cessation of office of FD1 to the financial statements date) could have resulted in a material loss, for example the lost proceeds of sale by the Company at a time when the token's market value was significantly higher, as indicated by external market data (- we did obtain significant external evidence that there have been such higher prices).
-Such circumstances could give rise to a potential claim by the Company against FD1 for those lost proceeds, subject to the asset recognition criteria of probability of recovery and reliable measurement.
+The alleged deprivation of the Company's access and use of the tokens during the relevant period (from cessation of office of FD1 to the financial statements date) could have resulted in a material loss, for example lost proceeds of sale by the Company at a time of its choosing, when fair value was high.
+Such circumstances could potentially give rise to a claim by the Company against FD1 for those lost proceeds, subject to asset recognition criteria.

-This project is included in financial assets at fair value through profit and loss at the amount of US\$1.
+This project is included in financial assets at fair value through profit and loss at US\$1 (2023: US\$1).

 On 30 September 2021, the Company invested US\$100.000 in Project 2 under a SAFE, entitling it to 21.972 shares of preferred stock in the issuing company and a Token Purchase Right to acquire an unspecified number of tokens, upon network launch.
-During 2022, an Asset Transfer Agreement was signed to sell in full the already obtained shares and the still outstanding token rights.
-The Agreement was executed and on 4 August 2023 the Company received total proceeds of US\$320.000, generating a gain of US\$220.000.
+During 2022, an Asset Transfer Agreement was signed to sell in full the already issued and held shares and the still outstanding token rights.
+The Agreement was executed in 2023 and on 4 August 2023 the Company received total proceeds of US\$320.000, yielding a gain of US\$220.000.

-However, according to management, despite the rights already having been sold, 998.410,82 tokens were subsequently received into a Company wallet during 2023, where they remained until the then sole director's (FD 2) office ceased on 22 October 2024 resulting in loss of Company control of the wallet, and have not since being recovered by the Company, despite the new management's repeated requests and other efforts, nor has adequate clarification been provided by the previous management to the current management on how the handover of the tokens is intended to be handled.
-Current management decided not to make an initial recording entry for this transaction, of receipt of the tokens - effectively at no cost to it - into what it considered was and at the time and remains to date its wallet.
-However, it has since been pursuing recovery efforts.
-Had the Company chosen to effect an entry, it would have created an asset in the Intangible Asset category, measured under IAS38-Intangible Assets either at a nominal amount of US\$1 (in view of the absence of a cost) or at the then fair value if it was reliably measurable.
+However, according to management, despite the rights already having been sold, 998.410,82 tokens were subsequently received into a Company wallet during 2023, where they remained until the then sole director's (FD 2) office ceased on 22 October 2024 resulting in loss of Company control of the wallet, and have not since being recovered by the Company, despite the new management's efforts, nor has adequate clarification been provided by the previous to the current management on how the handover of the tokens is intended to be handled.
+Current management decided not to make an initial recording entry for the receipt of the tokens at no cost to it into its old wallet.
+However, it has since been pursuing continuing recovery efforts.
+Had the Company chosen to effect an entry, it would have created an asset in the Intangible Asset category, measured under IAS38 Intangible Assets either at a nominal amount of US\$1 (in view of the absence of a cost) or at the then fair value if it was reliably measurable.

-In 2025 the token obtained a listing on centralised crypto exchanges, with opening price at US\$0,34, producing a value of US\$341.157 when applied to the quantity of 998.410,82 tokens.
-This value could be regarded by the Company, or the buyer of the rights to the tokens which appears to be the legally rightful owner, as a potential loss to either party attributable to the improper withholding of the wallet's control by FD2, in view of the fact that it could have sold the tokens or exchanged them for value, raising the possibility of a receivable claim on the suspect and/or a claim between the two parties (the Company acquiring a liability to the buyer of the rights), subject to asset and liability recognition criteria of probability and measurability.
+In 2025 the token obtained a listing on centralised crypto exchanges, with opening price US\$0,34, producing a value of US\$341.157 when applied to the quantity of 998.410,82 tokens.
+This value could be regarded by the Company, or the buyer of the rights to the tokens as apparently the legally rightful owner, as a potential loss to either party caused by FD 2 being attributable to his improper withholding of the wallet's control, as it could have disposed them for value, raising the possibility of a Company receivable claim against the suspect and/or a claim by the rights' buyer against the Company, subject in each case to asset and liability recognition criteria.

-We were unable to reduce to an acceptably low level the risk from the uncertainties described above, by obtaining sufficient appropriate audit evidence, on the completeness assertion in respect of an asset, or assets, or liabilities, that may have arisen (and met the recognition criteria) from the described circumstances in relation to the tokens received despite the related rights having been sold; that is, that there were no associated assets or liabilities omitted from recognition.
+We were unable to obtain sufficient appropriate audit evidence to reduce to an acceptably low level the risk of material misstatement relating to the completeness assertion, in respect of assets or liabilities that may have arisen from the circumstances of the tokens received despite the related rights having been sold; that is, whether any associated assets or liabilities were omitted from recognition.

-Additionally, we were unable to obtain sufficient appropriate audit evidence on the existence, as well as ownership and classification (nature), and valuation (as regards possible understatement), of the asset recognised in respect of this project, in financial assets at fair value through profit and loss at the amount of US\$1.
+Additionally, we were unable to obtain sufficient appropriate audit evidence regarding the existence, ownership, classification and valuation (in particular the risk of understatement) of the asset recognised in respect of this project, within financial assets at fair value through profit or loss at US\$1.